Meningitis

 When to get medical help

-Call 999 for an ambulance or go to your nearest A&E immediately if you think you or your child might be seriously ill.
+Call 999 for an ambulance or go to your nearest A&E immediately if you think you or someone you look after could have meningitis or sepsis.

-Call 111 or your GP surgery for advice if you're not sure if it's anything serious or you think you may have been exposed to someone with meningitis.
+Call NHS 111 Wales for advice if you're not sure if it's anything serious or you think you may have been exposed to someone with meningitis.

 How meningitis is spread